 What types of loans can I get with a three-year term?

-How can I compare my three-year fixed rate options?
+How to compare my three-year loans

 - Other fees.
 Find out before you apply if your loan will attract fees for making additional payments or repaying the loan ahead of time.